joeytwiddle/cheatsheets/JOEYS_MACBOOK_SETUP.md

 To avoid accidentally triggering <kbd>Escape</kbd> after pressing and releasing <kbd>Control</kbd>:
 - Switch to the "Parameters" sub-tab and change `to_if_alone_timeout_milliseconds` from 1000 to 200

 Your Fn and Control keys may be swapped, compared to PC keyboards.
-You can swap them back, using:
+If you haven't done it already, you can swap them back, using:

-- Not recommended (causes incompatibilities elsewhere): Keyboard > Keyboard Shortcuts > Modifier Keys
+- Keyboard > Keyboard Shortcuts > Modifier Keys > Swap Control and Globe

+  (This was originally marked as "not recommended" but it seems ok now.
+But check compatibility with external keyboard.)

-- Recommended: [Do it](https://apple.stackexchange.com/a/313244/159962) in Karabiner Elements
+- Alternative: [Do it](https://apple.stackexchange.com/a/313244/159962) in Karabiner Elements

   - Under Karabiner Elements > Simple Modifications > For all devices, set: